Skip to main content

 Activities and Dress Code: All activities for the Festival corporate and business oriented in nature.
 The organizers therefore advice for delegates and attendees (especially international) to bring along official, semi casual, African themed designer cloths and dinner wears for the Festival.

-Materials and tools to bring along: For the Black History Festival 2025 in New York, attendees, exhibitors, and participants should bring essential items such as registration confirmations, business cards, and note-taking tools for networking and engagement.
+Materials and tools to bring along: For the Black History Festival 2025 in College Park City, attendees, exhibitors, and participants should bring essential items such as registration confirmations, business cards, and note-taking tools for networking and engagement.
 Exhibitors should prepare booth materials like banners, brochures, and display stands, along with technical equipment such as chargers and extension cords.
 Performers and media personnel should bring costumes, props, cameras, and audio-visual tools, ensuring backup batteries and storage.
 Comfortable attire, reusable water bottles, and interactive items like giveaways or product samples can enhance the experience, while aligning materials with the festival’s cultural and professional themes will maximize impact.

 Financial Summary for Attendees and Exhibitors